Le Ray, New York

 Le Ray is a town in Jefferson County, New York, United States.
 The population was 25,574 at the 2020 census, up from 21,782 in 2010.
 The town is named for Jacques-Donatien Le Ray de Chaumont, Count de Chaumont, known as a French "father of the American Revolution".

 The town is in the central part of the county and is northeast of Watertown.
+Fort Drum is within the town.

 History

 Archaeological remains show the presence of aboriginal natives in the town.

 The region was part of Macomb's Purchase and was acquired by Gouverneur Morris and James Le Ray in 1800.
 Settlement began around 1802.

 The town was formed in 1806 from the town of Brownville and included a large portion of northern Jefferson County.
 Parts of the town were used to create the towns of Wilna, Alexandria, Theresa, Antwerp, and Philadelphia.

 Many of the historic settlements of the town were abandoned due to the formation of Fort Drum, which occupies the eastern half of the town.

 The LeRaysville Archeological District was listed on the National Register of Historic Places in 1995.